-The protected local auto industry is always hungry for incentives, will lobby the govt to eliminate any sort of competition even if its coming from decades-old used cars and will remain dependent on imports just to assemble those imported parts locally.
+The protected local auto industry is always hungry for incentives, will lobby the govt to eliminate any sort of competition even if it’s coming from decades-old used cars, and will remain dependent on imports just to assemble those imported parts locally.
 This also discourages domestic auto-part makers because imported items are being subsidized against domestic production.
-This implies that relative profits will be higher in the assembly business as compared to the auto-parts manufacturing business, which will gradually reduce the linkage between auto assemblers and domestic auto-part makers.
+This implies that relative profits will be higher in the assembly business as compared to the auto-part manufacturing business, which will gradually reduce the linkage between auto assemblers and domestic auto-part makers.

 The auto industry has not been able to scale as the domestic market is too small due to demand being squeezed through protectionist policies.
-Assemblers deliberately operate well below their production capacity to efficiently maintain a demand-supply gap that in turns favor them in many ways including earning premium/ own-money.
-Pakistan is also not sufficiently connected to the international industrial community to enable transfer of knowledge and technology.
+Assemblers deliberately operate well below their production capacity to efficiently maintain a demand-supply gap that in turns to favor them in many ways including earning premium/own money.
+Pakistan is also not sufficiently connected to the international industrial community to enable the transfer of knowledge and technology.

-Majority of what that has been introduced in Pakistan in recent years are globally obsolete models, so businesses got a good chance to mint money from the tools & jigs that were discarded from the rest of the world.
-Furthermore, auto policy fails to govern the minimum required standards for any vehicle to be introduced in our country.
+The majority of what has been introduced in Pakistan in recent years are globally obsolete models, so businesses got a good chance to mint money from the tools & jigs that were discarded from the rest of the world.
+Furthermore, the auto policy fails to govern the minimum required standards for any vehicle to be introduced in our country.

 Our policies need a thorough overhaul and thin tanks need to reboot their minds and see what the auto industry has achieved during the last 3 decades of protection.
-Will be remain an import-dependent auto industry, that will keep on spending billions of dollars on importing parts but will always complain against a minuscule number of used-car imports.
-We need an industry that is able to export at least automotive parts in good volume, if not completely built vehicles to help contribute to the country’s GDP.
+Will we remain an import-dependent auto industry, that will keep on spending billions of dollars on importing parts but will always complain about a minuscule number of used-car imports?
+We need an industry that is able to export at least automotive parts in good volume if not completely built vehicles to help contribute to the country’s GDP.

-Implementation of policies to ensure consumer and overall economic welfare is the dire need of today.
+Implementation of policies to ensure consumer and overall economic welfare is a dire need today.
 Time to wake up & act!